Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Toolkit.md

 *This module contains the toolkit of the package.*

 The constants, types, macros, functions defined in this module will **not** be exported by the package.
 Instead, they serve as the prerequisites.
 The range of the contents are quite wide, but basically, they fall into two categories:
-* Global constants and miscellaneous tiny useful functions;
+* Utilities, such as global constants and miscellaneous tiny useful functions;
 * Basic data structures as supplements to the `Julia.Base` and other common packages.

-## Constants and functions
+## Utilities

 ```@docs
 atol